Regular Expressions with grep

 Whole words, case sensitive by default

-As a reminder, grep commands are case-sensitive by default, and since the contents of cities.csv are all in lowercase, if I run the above command without the city named capitalized, then grep will return nothing:
+As a reminder, grep commands are case-sensitive by default.
+Thus, note that the contents of cities.md are all in lowercase.
+If I run the above command without the city named capitalized, then grep will return nothing:

 Command: